franout/CTH_HPC/report/report_ass_03.md

 ** Division of Subtasks **

 * Read and parsing the file
+ We read from the file to a buffer of size 64 bytes, so that we load efficient chunks of data into RAM.
+Loading the whole file into memory would not be feasible because even if it fits space for program code will be scarse, and especially frequently used commands will not have enough space available making the execution way slower.

-* Computation of the distances and increment of the corresponding counts Use Pointers for better performance exploiting OmpenMP this way Babylonial method for the square root turns out to be slower so we used the sqrt() function.
+* Computation of the distances and increment of the corresponding counts Use Pointers for better performance exploiting OmpenMP this way.
+ Babylonial method for the square root turns out to be slower so we used the sqrt() function.
  We use the flots as the data tyoe for the program